Jiayang-21/Stanford-CS278/README.md

 al. 1965
 E.g Like button

-Social Loafing
+### Social Loafing
 Many hands make…work…light?
 When there are others contributing, we contribute less.
-Experiment: blindfold a participant and get them to play team tugof-war.
+Experiment: blindfold a participant and get them to play team tug war.
 [Ingham 1974] Except…there is actually nobody else on their team, they just think so.
 (Remember, they’re blindfolded.)
 People pulled 18% harder when they thought they were the only one on